-Cross-tolerance can be defined as a specific type of drug tolerance that is formed through continued use of another drug with similar effects.
+Cross-tolerance can be defined as a specific type of drug tolerance that is formed through the continued use of another drug with similar effects.
 Alcoholics, for example, often develop a higher tolerance for anti-anxiety medications such as Xanax and Valium than non-alcoholics.

-The effects of these drugs are similar to those of alcohol, and a person with an alcohol dependence may not experience the tranquilizing effects of these drugs at a standard dosage.
+The effects of these drugs are similar to those of alcohol, and a person with alcohol dependence may not experience the tranquilizing effects of these drugs at a standard dosage.
 This cross-tolerance often leads an individual to use higher dosages of the drugs, and it doesn’t take long for a full-blown addiction to develop.

 Common Cross-Tolerances in Heroin Addiction